NATURALISTIC OBSERVATIONS

 On occasions, researchers have been able to infiltrate groups and remain members for a period, allowing for detailed, longitudinal information to be gathered, for example, about the behaviour and motivations of street gangs and religious cults.
 It isn't easy to see how such groups could be studied in any other way.

-EVALUATING PARTICIPANT OBSERVATIONs
+EVALUATING PARTICIPANT OBSERVATIONS

+A strength of using participant observation in psychological research is that the researcher can obtain in-depth data because the observer is near the participants.
 There are ethical issues with this type of deceitful observation, and the researcher may unwittingly interfere with the group dynamics and behaviour.

 NON-PARTICIPANT OBSERVATION